Sunday, October 27, 2013

 10(tie).
 "Shrek 2"(2004)

-The public may be all Shreked out, but in 2004 we just couldn't get enough of this not-so-jolly green ogre.
+The public may be all Shreked out, but in 2004 we just couldn't get enough of this swamp-dwelling green ogre and his Scottish accent.
 DreamWorks Animation's greatest asset became a box office juggernaut that summer, ultimately becoming the third highest grossing film of the decade(behind "Avatar" and "The Dark Knight").
-His pop culture reference-laden trip to Far, Far Away may not be as timeless as the original, but there's still some big laughs to be had, thanks to the awesome vocals of Mike Meyers and Eddie Murphy, while Puss In Boots(hilariously voiced by Antonio Banderas) is a welcome addition to the line-up.
-It's a shame the subsequent installments only proved that old adage about having too much of a good thing.
+His pop culture-peppered trip to Far, Far Away may not be as timeless as the 2001 original, but there's still some big laughs in this $150 million sequel(wow), thanks to the awesome vocals of Mike Meyers and Eddie Murphy and returning director Andrew Adamson.
+Oh, and the scene-stealing Puss in Boots, perfectly voiced by Antonio Banderas, making a spin-off inevitable.
+A third installment promptly arrived, with much less creative energy, in 2007.

 10(tie).
 "Finding Neverland"(2004)